CyanW0202/GUIsquare.cpp/README.md

 A 5G Networking Simulator.

 ## Description
+This is not Official Branch, please do not upload the whole simulator, but only files that individual user has been worked on.
+-
 ### 2021
 This project uses the [GTK](https://www.gtk.org/) library for the GUI.
 The simulator models a SDNs, generate E-UTRAN Node B(Enode B) basestations includes: